 - Hissing - Hissing can come from a damanged refrigerant line, an internal valve leak or the compressor.
-Check out our hissing noise guide for more information.
+Check out our hissing noise guide for more on that.

 - Buzzing - Buzzing is probably an electrical issue.
-Read our buzzing noise guide for additional information.
+Read our buzzing noise guide for more information.

 - Clicking - Clicking can hint you have a loose part or that the fan is misaligned.
 You can find more information in our clicking noise guide.

 - Pulsating - Pulsating can be due to a loose part.
 Go through our pulsating noise guide for more information.

 - Loud Noise - A noticeable noise from your outdoor unit can indicate an issue with your compressor, damper, fan or air handler.
 Check out our loud noise guide for more information.

 - Humming - Humming can be related to fan motor issues or a busted relay switch.
 Check out our humming noise guide for more information.